 It sounds like a type of hypohydrosis (or is it hyperhydrosis?)- something like that.
 From what I've read, it means you sweat alot, whether from hands, armpits, feet, etc. Try to get a prescription for Drysol.

 Have you thought of sprinkling powder or cornstarch in your shoes?
 Maybe rubbing some on your feet before putting on your socks.
-My feet sweat when I'm on my feet alot, especially while and after exercising.

 Have you been checked recently for diabetes?